Port Tampa City in Hillsborough County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • War, Spanish-American.
 A significant historical year for this entry is 1898.

 Location.
-Marker has been reported missing.
+Marker is missing.
 It was located near 27° 51.488′ N, 82° 33.002′ W. Marker was in Tampa, Florida, in Hillsborough County.
-Marker was on Picnic Island Boulevard, 0.4 miles west of Port Tampa Drive, in the median.
+It was in Port Tampa City.
+It was on Picnic Island Boulevard 0.4 miles west of Port Tampa Drive, in the median.
 Marker was located at the entrance to the park.
 Touch for map.
 Marker was at or near this postal address: 7409 Picnic Island Boulevard, Tampa FL 33616, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Liberty Tree Memorial (approx. 1˝ miles away); Tampa as Port of Embarkation for Spanish American War (approx. 1˝ miles away); Palonis Park (approx. 2˝ miles away); Port Tampa Cemetery (approx. 2.7 miles away); Battlefield (approx. 4.6 miles away); The Bayshore Boulevard of Dreams (approx. 4.6 miles away); Bayflite 3 Crew (approx. 4.7 miles away); (Formerly) Jules Verne Park (approx. 4.7 miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies: The Rough Riders Embark the S.S.
+Yucatan (approx. Ό mile away); Liberty Tree Memorial (approx. 1½ miles away); Tampa as Port of Embarkation for Spanish American War (approx. 1½ miles away); The Rough Riders Arrive at Port Tampa (approx. 1.6 miles away); Palonis Park (approx. 2½ miles away); Port Tampa Cemetery (approx. 2.7 miles away); Battlefield (approx. 4.6 miles away); The Bayshore Boulevard of Dreams (approx. 4.6 miles away).
 Touch for a list and map of all markers in Tampa.